Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/05-ingestion.md

 #### Setup the Qadrant client

 Now that we have the `DocumentIngestor` class, we need to setup the Qdrant client to interact with the vector database.
 We'll use the `QdrantEmbeddingStore` class from LangChain4j to interact with Qdrant.
-Notice the name of the collection (`rag-workshop-collection`), the port (`localhost` as Qdrant is running locally) and th GRPC port (`6334`):
+Notice the name of the collection (`rag-workshop-collection`), the port (`localhost` as Qdrant is running locally) and the GRPC port (`6334`):

 ```java
 public class DocumentIngestor {